michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_8_Leaflet.md

 ## Getting Started

 We are going to make a web using the data we calculated in QGIS.
+All of the files for this tutorial are [here](https://drive.google.com/drive/folders/0B8IdSWLrkSd3YjVuTmthNjBNcWc?usp=sharing)

 You must have a text editor installed - we suggest [Sublime Text](https://www.sublimetext.com/)